 The ONS has revised the total net migration figures for the United Kingdom in light of the 2011 Census estimates.
 The revision suggested that the total net migration between 2001 and 2011 was underestimated and missed a substantial number of A8 migrants from Eastern and Central Europe who arrived in the UK between 2004 and 2008, prior to the improvements of the IPS in 2009 (ONS, 2014).
 However, revised tables of inflows and outflows as well as breakdowns by citizenship or reason for migration are not currently available, so this briefing uses unrevised tables where necessary.
 Unrevised totals for 2011-2011 should not be compared directly with revised totals from 2012 onwards.

 This briefing discusses data on migration to the UK in terms of the categories of work, study, family, or asylum.
-Total migration to the UK (including British nationals) numbered 631,000 in 2015 according to LTIM estimates, as shown in Figure 1.
+Total migration to the UK (including British nationals) was 631,000 in 2015 according to LTIM estimates, as shown in Figure 1.
 Non-European migration made up 44%, or an estimated 279,000 migrants arriving.
 EU nationals were an estimated 43% of arriving migrants (269,000).
 The remaining 13% (84,000) were British nationals, who might have been born abroad or who might be returning to the UK after a prolonged absence.

 Immigration patterns of non-EU, EU, and British nationals have followed different trends since 1991, as shown in Figure 1.
 Non-EU inflows increased from 1997 (166,000) until 2004 (370,000) before declining to 303,000 in 2009 and 248,000 in 2013.
 This was followed by an increase to 287,000 in 2014 and a reduction to 279,000 in 2015.